Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ner.md

 ## Run the demo experiment

 1. If you are not using the quickstart setup, adjust the config file  `config.yaml` in `examples/pipelines/ner/` to match your setup.
+You might need to change the compute and datastore names to those of your GPU's, and also to modify the data paths accordingly.

 2. Submit the FL experiment by running: